Understanding Australia’s new anti-encryption laws

 The government is worried about end-to-end encryption where by data - your messages - are encrypted before they get to the server.
 Only the sender and receiver can see the actual message.
 This is the technology employed by WhatsApp, Signal and others.
 These are the types of software services that may be impacted.
 There could be others such as device manufactures like Apple.

-Other companies who provide services to Australians but do not operate in Australia will not be affected.
-The law does create a precedent globally.
-Other countries may now follow.
+Other companies who provide services to Australians but do not operate in Australia will still be affected, but legally won’t be under Australian jurisdiction so cannot be forced to comply.

 There have been numerous concerns raised across industry about the broader ramifications of such a law for business and individuals.
 Many believe are there are serious implications for the technology and startup sectors in Australia.
 The risk is over time less software will be developed in Australia and users will chose apps developed in other countries that aren’t subject to these laws.